 There is No Cookbook

 Ag professionals, in general, are very good at following instructions to the letter.
-Heck, they gotta be to deal with a variety of hardware, software, and services, not to mention the colors that go with them.
+Heck, they gotta be to deal with a variety of hardware, software, and services.
 However, with stitching crop imagery, one size doesn’t ever fit all.
 Just like almost every other aspect of farming, important decisions about your aerial survey are going to have to be made in the field, and you're gonna have to be flexible.
 In lieu of taking meticulous notes and number-crunching the statistical likelihood of success, your experiences are key.